DiscordValley/discordvalley.github.io/docs/store.md

-## Store Commands
+# Store Commands

-The store is a major part of new and old players.
-It will be your main source for gaining coins for a while, and also getting starting equipment/seeds for new users.
+The store is vital to your success.
+It is your main source of income, and getting seeds, equipment, and more

 !!! danger
     Some of these commands take more than one argument.
 Please make sure you give all arguments!